-Through the year, the economy grew 2.0 percent, slowing from an upwardly revised 2.5 percent expansion in the fist quarter of 2015.
-Positive contributions came from household final consumption (+2.5 percent), government final consumption (+4.0 percent) and investment (+0.4 percent).
-In trend terms, the largest contributors came from financial and insurance services (+0.6 percentage points), information media and telecommunications (+0.3 percentage points) and health care and social assistance (+0.3 percentage points).
-In contrast, the largest detractors were construction (-0.2 percentage points) and professional, scientific and technical services (-0.1 percentage points).
+Through the year, the economy grew 2.5 percent, accelerating from a downwardly revised 1.9 percent expansion in the June quarter of 2015.
+An expansion was seen in final consumption expenditure (+2.9 percent) while investment declined by 4.9 percent.
+In trend terms, the largest contributors came from financial and insurance services (+0.5 percentage points), health (+0.3 percentage points) and mining (+0.3 percentage points).
+In contrast, the largest detractors were manufacturing (-0.1 percentage points).

 Real gross domestic income was flat, while the volume measure of GDP increased by 0.6 percent, the difference reflecting a decrease of 2.9 in the terms of trade.
 Real net national disposable income decreased by 0.5 percent.
 Through the year the income fell 1.2 percent compared with 2.3 percent growth for GDP.